SecondBite Melbourne - HQ

 Formally established in 2005, SecondBite was the idea of Ian and Simone Carson who decided they could no longer watch good food go to waste while people went hungry.

 In its first year, SecondBite was run by just three volunteers in Victoria and moved just over 600 kg of food.
 Since then, the Melbourne hub has grown at an astounding rate with the generous support of volunteers, donors, and supporters alike.
-Now the national headquarters for the organisation, the Kensington warehouse operates with five vans, one truck, 23 staff and over 600 volunteers, with hubs in Geelong, Werribee, Sunshine and Kilsyth.
+Now the national headquarters for the organisation, the Kensington warehouse operates with five vans, one truck, 23 staff and over 600 volunteers.

 The SecondBite Geelong hub was established in 2009 and has since rescued and redistributed over 300,000 kg of fresh surplus food to 37 agencies in the Geelong region.
 Partnered with Community Veracity and managed by Geelong Operations Coordinator Ben Hill, the hub operates with two vans, two staff and a group of volunteers.

 SecondBite Community Connect™ works across regional Australia to the outer most areas of Victoria.
-Currently SecondBite Community Connect™ connects 50 regional and rural Victorian agencies to over 68 donors, moving an average of 19,000 kg of fresh surplus food per month.
+Currently SecondBite Community Connect™ connects 300 regional and rural Victorian agencies to over 360 donors, moving an average of over 3 million kg of fresh surplus food per month.